y-scope/clp-ffi-go/README.rst

 .. code:: bazel

-  # Add a ffi-go package as a dependency in a BUILD.bazel file
+  # Add the ffi-go package as a dependency in a BUILD.bazel file

   go_binary(
       name = "example",